Retired Service Members and Their Families

 Age 65

-• You become eligible for Medicare Part A at age 65 if you or your spouse paid into Social Security for at least 40 quarters (at least ten years of work).
+• You become eligible for Medicare Part A at age 65 if you or your spouse paid into Social Security for at least 40 quarters (at least 10 years of work).

-You must have Medicare Part A and B in order to have TRICARE coverage when you are 65.
+You must have Medicare Part A and B in order to have TRICARE coverage when you’re 65.
 Or you must have proof of your ineligibility for Medicare.
-If you’re 65, but have an active duty sponsor, you don’t have to have Medicare Part B until your sponsor is retired.
+If you’re 65, but you have an active duty sponsor, you don’t have to have Medicare Part B until your sponsor is retired.
 Sign up before your sponsor retires to avoid a gap in TRICARE coverage.

-Are you already getting benefits from Social Security, the Railroad Retirement Board (RRB), or Office of Personnel Management (OPM)?
+Are you already getting benefits from Social Security, the Railroad Retirement Board, or Office of Personnel Management?

-• You’re automatically entitled to Medicare Part A and are enrolled in Medicare Part B starting the first day of the month you turn 65.
+• You’re automatically eligible for Medicare Part A and are enrolled in Medicare Part B starting the first day of the month you turn 65.

 • If your birthday is on the first of the month, Part A and Part B are effective on the first day of the previous month.

-• You must sign up for Medicare Part A & B
+• You must sign up for Medicare Part A and Part B.

-• To avoid a break in TRICARE coverage be sure to enroll no later than two months before you turn 65.
+• To avoid a break in TRICARE coverage, enroll no later than two months before you turn 65.

-• If you enroll any later, your Part B effective date will be delayed and you will have a break in TRICARE coverage.
+• If you enroll any later, your Part B effective date will be delayed, and you’ll have a break in TRICARE coverage.

-If You Were Already Entitled to Medicare before Age 65
+If You Were Already Eligible for Medicare Before Age 65

 • Your Medicare coverage will continue without interruption after your 65th birthday.

-• If you don’t have Part B, you will automatically be enrolled the month you turn 65, or the previous month if your birthday is on the first of the month.
+• If you don’t have Part B, you’ll automatically be enrolled the month you turn 65 (or the previous month if your birthday is on the first of the month).

 • If you were paying a premium surcharge, it will be removed.